explorer2005/DSA/README.md

 for partition use the 2 iterators avg tc is nlogn but in worst case its n^2  worst cases are:-pivot is either the smallest or largest element space complexity is o(1)

+in linked list we cannot access any value drectly we have to traverse through the head node